superterran/scanner/README.md

 If detected, this scanner will pipe each asset through clamav.
 You should install clamav.

+## mwscan

+If detected, this scanner will pipe each asset through mwscan.
+You should install mwscan, even if it's no longer maintained.

 ### Quick Scan

 You can run the scanner against any url with the default settings with `bin/scanner scan:url example.com`